 Once you’ve bought a 3D printer, you have to start thinking about what kind of filament to get.
 Most beginner’s guides recommend PLA or ABS.
 They’re interchangeable but the reality is that there are pretty significant differences between the two.

 Do you really need to know these differences?
 Well, if you’re only going to be printing occasionally, probably not.
-However, a deeper understanding of your equipment will be a huge advantage when you move onto printing larger, more complex items.
+However, a deeper understanding of your equipment will be a huge advantage when you move onto printing larger and more complex items.
 Without further ado then, let’s jump right in.

 What Is PLA?